TABLE OF CONTENTS

 This is done via a combination of fans that are either optimized for airflow or static pressure.

-The former are great for circulating air out of the case – making them excellent options for exhausts – while the latter are made to push air through radiators or heatsinks, as they are less affected by resistance or impedance.
+Case Fans made for airflow are great for circulating air out of the case – making them excellent options for exhausts – while static pressure fans are made to push air through radiators or heatsinks, as they are less affected by resistance or impedance.

 How to Check Your GPU’s Temperature